 Under the Highlands TDR Program, a sending zone property owner must record a deed of easement on his or her property before the property owner receives marketable Highlands Development Credits.
 This requirement is consistent with the State TDR Act which mandates that, when development potential is being separated from a parcel, the encumbrance on the parcel and the remaining uses that are permitted must be attached to and recorded with the parcel's deed (N.J.S.A.
 40:55D-147).
 This instrument must also state that any activity inconsistent with its conditions and restrictions is expressly prohibited and that all conditions and restrictions run with the land and are binding upon the landowner and any successor in interest.

 Under the Highlands TDR Program there are four deeds of easement which may be used depending upon the property’s current use (agriculture vs. non-agriculture) and whether a property is or is not exercising an applicable single-family dwelling exemption under the Highlands Act.
-These deeds of easement have been the subject of extensive public and inter-agency comment over the last year.
+These deeds of easement have been the subject of extensive public and inter-agency comment.
+The easements provided below are samples only.
+Changes may be made to the final easement language based on property-specific information and issues.
 A brief description of the easements is provided below:

 To review the public comments received on a prior version of the Deeds of Easement, follow the link below: